The Secret Life of Earthworms: Your Garden Depends on Them - World's Coolest Rain Gauge Co.

 Earthworm Castings: Nature's Fertilizer

-Castings contain nutrients and beneficial microbes that improve soil fertility naturally.
-Many gardeners consider worm castings one of the best organic soil amendments available.
+Many gardeners consider worm castings one of the finest organic soil amendments available.

 Benefits of worm castings include: